jei3m/node-mysql/README.md

-# MySQL CRUD API with Node.js
+# MySQL CRUD API with Node.js and Express.js

-A simple API demonstrating CRUD operations with MySQL and Node.js/Express.
-This project was built to learn the fundamentals MySQL and how it can be implemented with Node.js.
+A TypeScript-based API demonstrating CRUD operations with MySQL, Node.js, and Express.

+This project uses direct SQL queries for Read operations and stored procedures for Create, Update, and Delete functionalities.
+It was built to explore the fundamentals of MySQL and its integration with Node.js.

 ## Features